All Episodes

 Because why is it that we only hear about certain cases?

-Well, you know, it's unfortunate society has moved away from uh it's its lack of concern for public safety.
+Well, you know, unfortunately, society has moved away from its lack of concern for public safety.

-And public safety has become this uh this larger than life figure that that everyone wants to build villainize.
+And public safety has become this larger than life figure that everyone wants to villainize.

-And and unfortunately, you know, these officers have to go to work every day, day in and day out to do their job and try to protect the public when there is this sentiment that's growing in American society that that they can't they have no control over.
+And unfortunately, you know, these officers have to go to work every day, day in and day out to do their job and try to protect the public when there is this sentiment that's growing in American society that they have no control over.

-Oftentimes we can't even police can't even see the narrative that's being painted against them in in certain situations.
+Oftentimes, we can't even, police can't even see the narrative that's being painted against them in certain situations.

-And that's how dangerous we that this country has become for law enforcement.
+And that's how dangerous this country has become for law enforcement.

-You're gonna see a decline over the next several years.
+You're going to see a decline over the next several years.

-You're gonna see less and less officers going into the law enforcement profession, especially when you have politicians looking to uh we want to say they they trying to back away from the defund movement, but it essentially that's what they're doing.
+You're going to see less and less officers going into the law enforcement profession, especially when you have politicians looking to, we want to say, they're trying to back away from the defund movement, but essentially that's what they're doing.

 They're trying to take away resources from law enforcement officers that are doing a difficult job.

-And you have politicians going out here calling for people to get into into the face of police officers, calling for information.
+And you have politicians going out here calling for people to get into the face of police officers, calling for.

 It's happening.